Krafalski/hfb/README.md

 - ```$git clone `git@github.com:your-github-handle/hfb.git` ``` (use `⌘V` to paste the url from github)
 - The above command should create a copy of Happy Fun Ball locally (on your computer) and initialize git.
  Let's check:
-  - `cd` into the directory and then
+  - `cd` into the cloned directory and then
   - `ls` and check that
     - `index.html` and
     - `main.css` are in your folder